The Sanskrit Heritage Site

 the full present system: present indicative, imperfect, imperative and

-optative, as well as the passive present, the perfect, the aorist
+optative, as well as the passive present system, the perfect, the aorist

 and the future.